UnityTech/UIWidgets/README.md

     using Unity.UIWidgets.foundation;
     using Unity.UIWidgets.material;
     using Unity.UIWidgets.painting;
+    using Unity.UIWidgets.ui;
     using Unity.UIWidgets.widgets;
+    using UnityEngine;
+    using FontStyle = Unity.UIWidgets.ui.FontStyle;

     namespace UIWidgetsSample {
         public class UIWidgetsExample : UIWidgetsPanel {
-            protected override void OnEnable() {
+            void Awake() {
-                base.OnEnable();

                 // Application.targetFrameRate = 60; // or higher if you want a smoother scrolling experience.

                 // if you want to use your own font or font icons.
-                // use the asset name of font (file name without extension) in FontStyle.fontFamily.
+                // FontManager.instance.addFont(Resources.Load<Font>(path: "path to your font"), "font family name");

+                // load custom font with weight & style.
+The font weight & style corresponds to fontWeight, fontStyle of
+                // a TextStyle object
-                // FontManager.instance.addFont(Resources.Load<Font>(path: "path to your font"));
+                // FontManager.instance.addFont(Resources.Load<Font>(path: "path to your font"), "Roboto", FontWeight.w500,
+                //    FontStyle.italic);

+                // add material icons, familyName must be "Material Icons"
+                // FontManager.instance.addFont(Resources.Load<Font>(path: "path to material icons"), "Material Icons");
             }

             protected override Widget createWidget() {